josiahking/steroids/README.md

 * Create a symlink from `/usr/local/bin/devroids` to your development Steroids executable.
 * Use `devroids` as you would use `steroids`.

+## Deployment

+Steroids is deployed via [Travis-CI](https://travis-ci.org/AppGyver/steroids).
+Tagging a version and pushing to Github is sufficient for Travis to make a release.
+For example:

+    npm version patch
+    git push origin master --tags

+Travis will publish to npm if and only if tests pass for the tagged release.

+### Continuous integration setup notes

+Steroids' CI setup relies on a custom OS X box, which happens to lack NVM for setting up the Node.js environment.
+This is why the `.travis.yml` configuration is a bit nonstandard, and we use custom installation scripts for handling dependencies.
+Please refer to `./scripts/travis`.

 ## Statistics

 [![NPM](https://nodei.co/npm-dl/steroids.png?height=3)](https://nodei.co/npm/steroids/)